lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/02-Watch-List/README.md

 Let's try adding an npm package to our rails app!
 Let's follow the slides to see how we can add `select2` (and `jquery`) to our movies dropdown.
 You can have a look at [our tutorial](https://kitt.lewagon.com/knowledge/tutorials/stimulus_utilities_select2) to get inspired!

-Don't forget to use a Stimulus controller to implement any JS logic in your app as we learnt this morning. 😉
+Don't forget to use a Stimulus controller to implement any JS logic in your app. 😉

 ### 8 - List reviews (Optional)